reusserdesign/craft-embedded-assets/README.md

 <img src="docs/assets/icon.png" width="100">

 # Embedded Assets
-#### Manage YouTube videos, Instagram photos, Twitter posts and more as first class assets
+#### Manage YouTube videos, Instagram photos and more as first class assets

-Embedded Assets is a [Craft CMS](https://craftcms.com) plugin that lets you add YouTube videos, Instagram photos, Twitter posts and more to Craft's asset manager, and treat them as first class assets.
+Embedded Assets is a [Craft CMS](https://craftcms.com) plugin that lets you add YouTube videos, Instagram photos and more to Craft's asset manager, and treat them as first class assets.
 Just open up your asset manager, paste in a URL and watch the magic happen.

 <img src="docs/assets/input@2x.png" width="560">